What will happen if you agree to enroll in LADDER?

 - You will be asked to complete the enrollment survey.
 The survey will ask for some basic information about you and your family members, such as age, gender, and household income.*

-- If a visit is scheduled with a 15q Network Clinic (previously known as Angelman Syndrome Clinic and Dup15q Syndrome Clinic), you will be asked to complete additional LADDER forms online for your clinic visit.
+- If a visit is scheduled with an ASF clinic or Dup15q clinic in the LADDER Learning Network, you will be asked to complete additional LADDER forms online for your clinic visit.
 This information will be stored in the database as research data that professionals at your clinic can access.
 The forms will ask about the individual's experience with Angelman or Dup15q, including questions on topics such as health, sleep, eating, and behaviors.

 - We will ask other research studies (such as the Angelman Syndrome Natural History study) and registries in which the individual with Angelman or Dup15q has participated to share the information you provided to them with LADDER.